E-Y-M/lindsay-lab-manual/README.md

-This Quarto book is intended to be used for **incoming, current, and outgoing** members of the [Lindsay Lab](https://onlineacademiccommunity.uvic.ca/lindsaylab/) at UVic.
+This Quarto book is intended to be used for **prospective, incoming, current, and outgoing** members of the [Lindsay Lab](https://onlineacademiccommunity.uvic.ca/lindsaylab/) at UVic.

 **Acknowledgements**